Bobby Cox (footballer): Career

 Cox was again involved in another classic Cup Final three years later when he was on the bench for the 1967 League Cup Final against Celtic but he was to be again denied a cup winning medal when the newly crowned Lisbon Lions ran out winners by five goals to three.
 That same season, Dundee reached a European semi for a second time and Cox was part of the squad which faced Leeds United in the Inter-Cities Fairs Cup, the forerunner of the U.E.F.A.
 Cup.
 Cox didn't play in either leg against the men from Elland Road but he did play in the first two rounds against Dutch side DWS Amsterdam and Royal Liege from Belgium.

 Although an established member and skipper of at one stage the best team in the country, Cox did not receive the full recognition of his country.
 His only representative honour was for a Scottish League XI against the Scotland national side in a 'trial' international at Parkhead in 1961 but it was a match in which no caps were awarded.
 He was named as reserve on no fewer than twelve occasions but was repeatedly overlooked for the cap.

 When Cox eventually retired in 1969, Dundee were still the top team on Tayside but that was by no means the end of his Dark Blue association.
 He was always a welcome guest at Dens Park, to which he returned on a more regular basis after chairman Angus Cook brought him back in 1989 as a match day host alongside friend and full back partner Alex Hamilton.
 It was a role he fulfilled with honour, entertaining a new generation of fans until he died in February 2010.

 At 5 ft 7in, Cox was a rugged Dundonian, born and bred a few hundred yards from Dens Park in Wedderburn Street on 24 January 1934, he was described by Shankly's right-hand man, trainer Sammy Kean, as a 'a real tiger, a born winner who never gave up and whose influence was immense.'
 He continued to be an inspiration to the players who followed in his footsteps and he regularly travelled to away matches on the team's coach.
 He also accompanied Jim Duffy's squad on their European trips to Shkodër and Perugia in 2003, having led Dundee into their first campaign just over forty years previously.
 Cox was a one club man, giving the club over fifty years service.

 In 1999, fans voted to have one of the new stands at Dens Park named after Cox and he was inducted to the Dundee F.C.
 Hall of Fame in 2009.

+Personal life

+The actor Brian Cox is his cousin.